Kellen-Nankervis/github-slideshow/_posts/0000-01-02-Kellen-Nankervis.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Vote for Todd, he likes cheese!
+Vote for Todd, he likes cheese!!!
 Use the left arrow to go back!